-There are ruins from the dynastic period to the Byzantine period.
-The city is built on a hilltop with two peaks.
-The area around the higher northern peak that was protected by walls was probably the oldest settlement and must have been the acropolis of the city.
-The remains of a small church on the lower hill to the south are located on an early temple.
-It is understood from some inscribed stones used as spolia in the construction of the church that the early temple was built in the name of Apollo in the Hellenistic period.
+The site contains remains dating from the Dynastic period through to the Byzantine period.
+The city is situated on a hill with two peaks.
+The area surrounding the higher northern summit, enclosed by fortification walls, likely represents the earliest settlement and would have functioned as the acropolis.
+The remains of a small church on the lower southern hill were built over an earlier temple.
+Spolia used in the church construction indicate that this earlier temple was dedicated to Apollo during the Hellenistic period.

 Monumental Tomb of Tyberissos